TIGERBOB MYSTERY GARDEN

 Tigerbob Mystery Garden is a zero-player game because it evolves based on its initial state.
 Keeping the project zero-player allowed me to focus on the aesthetics of the game rather than going deep into mechanics.
 When I made Tigerbob Genesis, I drew a collection of separate pixel designs which I reassembled into images.
 For this project, I wanted the viewer to get a sense of all the drawings I made in one experience.
 Scrolling in the garden generates new tiles according to a closed set of handwritten rules.
 This allowed me to create the sense of a vast world while allowing all tiles to be repeated in an orderly, and random, fashion.
 The random dungeon generation is inspired by wave function collapse used in many dungeon crawler video games.

 Like my past projects Tigerbob Playing Cards and Tigerbob Genesis, Mystery Garden expands on the library of Tigerbob pixel assets and is once again informed by my knitting practice.
-Floral scenes were designed first in two colors, making every tile in this project able to be executed as a knitted output.
+Floral scenes were designed first in two colors, making every tile in this project able to be executed as a two-color stranded-yarn knit.
 The tile repeat is related to the size of the mylar sheet, cut in half, with larger “character” tiles consisting of two tiles stitched together according to my written rules.

 Further Reading